-I am an appointed member of REF 2014 Sub-Panel 32, Philosophy.
+I was an appointed member of REF 2014 Sub-Panel 32, Philosophy.

 Alison’s main research interests are in Feminist philosophy and Post-Kantian continental philosophy including Hegel and German Idealism; Marx and Marxism; critical theory and existentialism.
-Alison’s books are Petrified Intelligence: Nature in Hegel's Philosophy (2004), Luce Irigaray and the Philosophy of Sexual Difference (2006), An Introduction to Feminist Philosophy (2007), and Feminism, Psychoanalysis and Maternal Subjectivity (2011).
-She edited The Edinburgh Critical History of Philosophy Volume 5: The Nineteenth Century (2011).
-Currently she is co-editing the Routledge Companion to Feminist Philosophy and completing a book An Aesthetics of Popular Music.
-She co-edits the journal the Hegel Bulletin and is an Associate Editor of Hypatia: A Journal of Feminist Philosophy.
+Alison’s books are Petrified Intelligence: Nature in Hegel's Philosophy (2004), Luce Irigaray and the Philosophy of Sexual Difference (2006), An Introduction to Feminist Philosophy (2007), Feminism, Psychoanalysis and Maternal Subjectivity (2011), and The Value of Popular Music (2016).
+She edited The Edinburgh Critical History of Philosophy Volume 5: The Nineteenth Century (2011) and has co-edited the Routledge Companion to Feminist Philosophy.
+She co-edits the journal the Hegel Bulletin and has been an Associate Editor of Hypatia: A Journal of Feminist Philosophy.

 PhD Supervision Interests